COVID: Omicron is unstoppable now | DW | 16.12.2021

 Take, for example, the UK again: Estimated hospitalizations of between 3-5,000 people would put a strain on the "entire machinery," said Brockmann.

-Many hospitals are struggling as it is and they won't be able to accept many more patients, especially as more patients means a higher risk of medical personnel getting infected as well.
+Many hospitals are struggling as it is and they won't be able to accept many more patients, especially as more patients mean higher risk of medical personnel getting infected as well.

-So, the German researchers are calling on politicians to act decisively.
-Time was running out, said Brockmann.

-Ciesek said she felt that Germany was ill-prepared.
-The virologist said she was very concerned about the situation.
+Ciesek, too, said she felt that Germany was ill-prepared, adding that she was very concerned about the situation.

-Granted, these are worst-case scenarios.
-But it would not be enough to just hope that omicron shows itself to be less dangerous than other variants in the end, the three experts agreed.
+Granted, these are worst-case scenarios but the three experts agreed it won't be enough to just hope omicron shows itself to be less dangerous than other variants.

-Neumann-Haefelin said hoping that would be like "walking into a catastrophe with open eyes."
+Neumann-Haefelin said such wishful thinking would be akin to "walking into a catastrophe with open eyes."